-- If the student is suspended from the University or removed from University housing as a result of a disciplinary proceeding, the student is not entitled to a refund.
+- If the student is suspended from the University or removed from University housing as a result of disciplinary proceeding, the student is not entitled to a refund.

 D. General Conditions

 - The University reserves all rights in connection with the assignment or reassignment of rooms.
-The University further reserves the right to close the residence halls and to terminate housing agreements at any time when the University determines in its discretion that it is reasonably necessary and appropriate to do so.
-Additionally, any student whose actions are found by the University or its designated agent to be detrimental to the welfare of a student living group, or in violation of University rules and regulations as set forth in the current Student Handbook or Residence Life and Housing publications, may be required to withdraw from the housing assigned without further University obligation.
+The University further reserves the right to close the residence hall and to terminate agreements at any time when the University determines in its discretion that it is reasonably necessary and appropriate to do so.
+Additionally, any student whose actions are found by the University or its designated agent to be detrimental to the welfare of a student living group, or in violation of University rules and regulations set forth in the current Student Handbook or Residence Life and Housing publications, may be required to withdraw from the housing assigned without further University obligation.

-- If a student is assigned a room for the next academic year and is academically ineligible to continue at the end of the first summer session immediately preceding, the room assignment will be cancelled.
+- if a student is assigned a room for the next academic year and is academically ineligible to continue at the end of the first summer session immediately preceding, the room assignment will be cancelled.
 If the student attends the second summer session and is permitted to return in the fall, the student may request placement on a wait list, but housing is not guaranteed.